marcdlc-cs/marcdlc-cs.github.io/_pages/projects/iam/aaa.md

 ### 📄 Task 8: Verify FTP user privileges are working as configured

-To test if I setup the user privleges on the FTP server properly, I will login using Malia’s account to see if I can delete and rename files.
+To test Malia's user privleges on the FTP server, I will login using Malia’s account to see if I can delete and rename files.

 First, I  login to the FTP server (192.168.75.2) with Malia’s login credentials.
 I attempt to delete the aMessage.txt file, but I am unsuccessful.
 Next, I try to rename aMessage.txt to aMessage_rename.txt and I am successful.